Travel details

 The Egyptian Bazaar (Spice Bazaar) is a historic market built in the 17th century in Istanbul's Eminönü district.

-The market, frequented by locals and tourists alike, is a charming place to get a glimpse of Turkish food culture and daily life.
+A market frequented by both locals and tourists, it is a charming place to get a glimpse of Turkish food culture and daily life.

 [Japanese Guide]